Cherkasy: Railways

 The Cherkasy railway station is the main railway station that serves the city.
 The city also has a railway stop, and both are operated by the state-owned Ukrzaliznytsia company.
 Cherkasy has regular connections to neighbouring cities with small diesel trains.
 The major rail route Odesa-Moscow passes through Cherkasy.
 One of the most important railway junctions in Ukraine is located 23 km from Cherkasy, in the city of Smila, where the Kyiv–Dnipro and Odesa–Moscow rail routes cross.

 Air and water transport

-As Cherkasy is located on the bank of Kremenchuk reservoir, it has a small riverport.
+As Cherkasy is located on the bank of Kremenchuk reservoir, it has a small river port, the Cherkasy River Port.
 The previously extensive riverboat service along the Dnieper featuring the Raketa hydrofoil ships no longer exists, limiting river transport to cargo and tour boats and private pleasure craft.
-There is also a cargo port located in the city.

-Cherkasy International Airport is located on the western edge of the city.
-It handled chartered flights around Ukraine, because Boryspil airport in Kyiv handled most of Ukraine's international flights.
-In addition, Cherkasy's airport was used as the alternative airport for Boryspil in case of unforeseen situations and adverse weather conditions.
+The Cherkasy International Airport is located on the western edge of the city.
+Normally, it handles chartered flights across Ukraine since Boryspil International Airport near Kyiv handles most of Ukraine's international flights.
+In addition, Cherkasy Airport is being used as an alternative to Boryspil Airport in case of unforeseen situations and adverse weather conditions.